Judiciary of Russia: Jurors

 A juror must be 25 years old, legally competent, and without a criminal record.

-The right to a jury trial is provided by Constitution of Russian Federation but for criminal cases only and in the procedure defined by law.
+The right to a jury trial is provided by Constitution of Russia but for criminal cases only and in the procedure defined by law.
 Initially, the Criminal Procedure Code, which was adopted in 2001, provided that the right to a jury trial could be realized in criminal cases which should be heard by regional courts and military courts of military districts/fleets as the courts of first instance; the jury was composed of 12 jurors.
 In 2008, the anti-state criminal cases (treason, espionage, armed rebellion, sabotage, mass riot, creating an illegal paramilitary group, forcible seizure of power, terrorism) were removed from the jurisdiction of the jury trial.
 From 1 June 2018, defendants can claim a jury trial in criminal cases which are heard by district courts and garrison military courts as the courts of first instance; from that moment on, the jury is composed of 8 (in regional courts and military courts of military districts/fleets) or 6 (in district courts and garrison military courts) jurors.